My Baby Left Me: Critical reception

 Upon its release, Tony Mitchell of Sounds picked "My Baby Left Me/That's Alright Mama" as "Best Comeback Single" and described it as a "fabulous treatment of this old Arthur Crudup number" which "could easily see Slade back in the charts".
 He continued, "It's a bouncy, struttin' 12-bar blues quite unlike most of the band's earlier hit singles and it could just be the right thing to get them back into favour at the current time."
 Charles Shaar Murray of the NME called it a "determinedly hard-assed medley of Crudup's greatest hits".
 Ken Lawrence of the Sports Argus praised it as a "fine rocker", with Slade "back in the old routine [with] a surefire hit".
 Barry Cain of Record Mirror considered Slade's version to be "real pleasant", but added, "I can remember a time when Slade records were vixen fearsome rather than pleasant.
 Fearsome on their own songs, not some cruising rocker from what back.
 Get out while the going's bad, 'cos it's only going to get hideous."
+Ian Birch of Melody Maker said the single "won't clinch it" in Slade's "struggle for re-acceptance" as they "knit two Crudup classics in flat fashion".